lucasloureiror/AegisPass/README.md

-# GoTruePass
+# AegisPass

-GoTruePass is a CLI tool designed for Software Engineers, DevOps Engineers, and Site Reliability Engineers (SRE) to simplify the process of generating true random passwords across various platforms and operating systems.
-Using the random.org API, GoTruePass enhances the security of your applications and services by creating truly random passwords.
+AegisPass is a CLI tool designed for Software Engineers, DevOps Engineers, and Site Reliability Engineers (SRE) to simplify the process of generating true random passwords across various platforms and operating systems.
+Using the random.org API, AegisPass enhances the security of your applications and services by creating truly random passwords.

 ## The Importance of True Random Passwords